 During the era of Spanish colonization and the subsequent building of Spanish missions in California, the Tamien people's lives changed dramatically.
 From 1777 onward, most of the Tamien people were forcibly enslaved at Mission Santa Clara de Asís or Mission San José where they were baptized and educated to be Catholic neophytes, also known as Mission Indians.
 This continued until the mission was secularized by the Mexican Government in 1833.
 A large majority of the Tamien died either from disease in the missions, or as a result of the state sponsored genocide.
 Some surviving families remained intact, migrating to Santa Cruz after their ancestral lands were granted to Spanish and Mexican Immigrants.[52]

-In 1800, due to the growing population in the northern part of the Californias, Diego de Borica, Governor of the Californias, officially split the province into two parts: Alta California (Upper California), which would eventually become several western U.S. states, and Baja California (Lower California), which would eventually become two Mexican states.
+In 1800, due to the growing population in the northern part of the Californias, Diego de Borica, Governor of the Californias, officially split the province into two parts: Alta California (Upper California), which eventually became several western U.S. states, and Baja California (Lower California), which eventually became two Mexican states.

 In 1835, San Jose's population of approximately 700 people included 40 foreigners, primarily Americans and Englishmen.
 By 1845, the population of the pueblo had increased to 900, primarily due to American immigration.
 Foreign settlement in San Jose and California was rapidly changing Californian society, bringing expanding economic opportunities and foreign culture.[58]